Assistive Tools for Adapting to Life With Macular Degeneration

 Google Home: A newspaper and a cookbook

 Her Google Home has become an invaluable assistant.
 It takes the place of both her daily newspaper and a cook book!
 Keeping up with new technology has become extra important to those of us with low vision.

 MaxTv glasses to the rescue

 But the best one for her?
 When the therapist gave her a pair of MaxTv glasses to try, she said it was like being reborn!
 MaxTv glasses, available from MaxiAids, will focus on objects from 10 feet to infinity.
 They are suited to any distance viewing activity.
-They look like glasses in front of glasses, and can be adjusted individually so that each lens can be focused separately, much like the adjustment on binoculars.
+They look like glasses in front of glasses and can be adjusted individually so that each lens can be focused separately, much like the adjustment on binoculars.
 The company also makes MaxDetail glasses which are the same, but for a distance of 16 inches.
 My friend didn’t get the detail ones, so I can’t give a personal review for them.

-Asking for help finding the right assistive devices for you
+Finding the right assistive devices for you

 This is not a comprehensive review of what a low vision therapist can help with, or of what devices are available to us.
 But ones my friend found worth considering.

 Do you plan to, or have you had, help from an occupational therapist for your vision?
 Do you have any suggestions to add that have helped you?